 Rhode Island health care organizations also care about the health of children.
 RIte Care Health is a state program that provides medical funding to children who do not have health insurance.
 Depending on which setting you want to work in, you may have the opportunity to help children get the preventive health care they need after earning your Bachelor’s in Health Sciences in Rhode Island.

 Throughout Rhode Island, there are efforts to improve the health outcomes of different communities.
-A local report shows that Providence is the least healthy part of the state, with health outcomes improving as you move east.
+A recent report shows that Providence is the least healthy part of the state, with health outcomes improving as you move east.